CvonChossyRieder/qaware-blog-source/content/posts/2020-11-30-smart-office-lorawan-gcp.md

 ## Cloud Costs

 Of course, there is the initial investment for the hardware.
 The prices for the sensors vary quite significantly, somewhere between 60 and 180 Euro.
 But this is a one-time investment.
-The cloud costs are much much cheaper than this.
+The cloud costs are much cheaper than this.
 In an average month the costs are somewhere in the range of 10 Euro cent!